 FROM users;

-This is a equivalent to the following statement, which doesn't use the stored generated column.
+is equivalent to the query with the generated

 SELECT Id, ARRAY_TO_STRING([FirstName, LastName], " ") as FullName